andrewjamesford/WDD01-Client-Side-Pre-Course-Setup/Topics/Setup/mac-setup.md

 Watch the tutorial for [Installing Homebrew](https://www.loom.com/share/6d675407abf54da5b4cf93d257fcc1ab?from_recorder=1) to install [Homebrew](https://brew.sh).

+There may be further instructions on the terminal called "Next Steps", please follow them.

 **Important:** If after installing Homebrew you start seeing an error on your command line:

 ```shell